naiades-jsi/Carouge/README.md

-# Carouge - watering predictions
+# Carouge - predictions for watering of flowerbeds

 The component is communicating via Kafka topics.